empicano/aiomqtt/docs/sharing-the-connection.md

 ## Side by side with web frameworks

-Most web frameworks take control over the "main" function, which makes it difficult to figure out where to create and connect the `Client` and how to share this connection.
+Many web frameworks take control over the "main" function, which can make it tricky to figure out where to create and connect the `Client` and how to share this connection.

-Some frameworks like [Starlette](https://github.com/encode/starlette) directly support lifespan context managers, with which you can safely set up a global client instance that you can then pass to functions that need it, just like before:
+With [FastAPI](https://github.com/tiangolo/fastapi) (`0.93.0+`) and [Starlette](https://github.com/encode/starlette) you can use lifespan context managers to safely set up a global client instance that you can then pass to functions that need it, just like before:

 ```python
 import asyncio